ViMitre/SRE_Intro_cloud_AWS/README.md

 #### Risk factors with SDLC stages
 ##### Monitoring

--Ease of use
+- Ease of use
--Flexibility
+- Flexibility
--Robustness
+- Robustness
--Cost
+- Cost